Garrett Mitchell Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The Cardinals pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Cardinals have the 24th-ranked team ERA among all league pitching staffs (5.33).
+- The Cardinals have a 4.56 team ERA that ranks 15th among all MLB pitching staffs.

-- Cardinals pitchers combine to rank 11th in baseball in home runs surrendered (six total, one per game).
+- Cardinals pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in baseball.

-- Flaherty (1-0) pitches for the Cardinals to make his second start this season.
+- The Cardinals will look to Woodford (0-1) in his second start this season.

-- In his most recent appearance on Saturday, the right-hander tossed five scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- The right-hander last appeared on Monday against the Atlanta Braves, when he threw 4 1/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.